top of page

 Biography

-His groundbreaking work on graphene led to the development of Nanotech Energy, Inc. where he is leading a team of scientists and engineers for converting his research from the laboratory scale to mass production.
-El-Kady has co-authored nearly 200 patents and patent applications and more than 60 papers in prestigious journals, attracting 15,000+ citations.
-His professional experiences resulted in numerous awards including C&EN Talented 12 from the American Chemical Society, the UCLA Herbert Newby McCoy Award, Amgen Postdoctoral Award, Lindau Graduate Student Award, the Cairo University Presidential Award for Excellence in Research in addition to a research award from the Government of Egypt.
-He discussed his research on a movie produced for the Sundance Film Festival on ideas that could change the world.
+His seminal contributions to the field laid the foundation for the establishment of Nanotech Energy, Inc., a company dedicated to transforming the battery industry.
+As the company's chief science and technology officer, El-Kady spearheads a team of talented scientists and engineers in realizing the commercial potential of his innovations.
+El-Kady has co-authored nearly 200 patents and patent applications and about 70 papers in prestigious journals, attracting 17,000+ citations.
+His professional experiences resulted in numerous awards including Iconic Express Magazine top 10 Influential Leaders of 2023, C-Level Focus 10 Best CTO's of 2022, C&EN Talented 12 from the American Chemical Society, the UCLA Herbert Newby McCoy Award, Amgen Postdoctoral Award, Lindau Graduate Student Award, the Cairo University Presidential Award for Excellence in Research in addition to a research award from the Government of Egypt.
+Additionally, his research accomplishments have been showcased in various media outlets, including a documentary produced for the Sundance Film Festival on ideas that could change the world.
 He also appeared in the popular NOVA science show and on BBC Four screen in a series of episodes that tell the stories behind some of the most significant inventions that helped shape the world we live in today.
-He also featured with Nobel laureate, Harry Kroto, whose discovery of the fullerenes some 35 years ago spurred a global wave of research in nanotechnology.
+Furthermore, El-Kady had the privilege of featuring in a movie alongside Nobel laureate Harry Kroto, whose groundbreaking discovery of fullerenes over three decades ago ignited a global surge of nanotechnology research.
 Throughout his career, El-Kady developed a long-standing passion for creating "smart" materials that will transform our lives.

 • Developed extensive intellectual property with a global portfolio of 204 patents and patent applications